MarlAndre/100-days-python/README.md

 # 100-days-python
-Day 1 to 15 were made from replit and have their own repositories.
-Next challenges will be made with PyCharm.
+Challenges are made with PyCharm.
+Somme challenges were made with replit and have their own repositories, I might delete them and redo them in PyCharm at some point.